 Where To Start:

-Well, at least the put-in spot was certain!
-Hartley Bay Marina is at the end of a 14-kilometer gravel road from Highway 69.
-It is a 2 1/4 hour drive from downtown Toronto to Parry Sound and then north another 1 1/4 hour to get to the marina.
+Our preferred starting point is Hartley Bay Marina.
+It is at the end of a 14-kilometer gravel road from Highway 69.
+After a 2 1/4 hour drive from downtown Toronto to Parry Sound, it takes another 1 1/4 hours to get to the Marina.

 The plan: leave our car at the Marina for a week.
 The cost: $10. a day for parking + $10. for a canoe launch from their dock.
 Valet parking – no extra charge!